robbdimitrov/thoughts/docs/API.md

 URL parameters:

 ```
-userId - id of the session
+sessionId - id of the session
 ```

 Headers: